-BASE AEROPLANE: DIFFERENCE AEROPLANE: COMPLIANCE METHOD SYSTEM DIFFERENCES FLT CHAR PROC CHNG Training Checking Recent Experience Brief description of systems and subsystems classified according to the ATA 100 index. stems and each relevant subsystem between ied the base aeroplane and the difference the stems and the subsystem between the su Assessment of the difference to Table 4 levels according
+BASE AEROPLANE: DIFFERENCE AEROPLANE: COMPLIANCE METHOD SYSTEM DIFFERENCES FLT CHAR PROC CHNG Training Checking Recent Experience Brief description of systems and subsystems classified according to the ATA 100 index. list of differences for each relevant subsystem between the base aeroplane and the difference aeroplane.
+Impact on flight characteristics (performance and/or handling) Impact on procedures (Yes or No) Assessment of the difference to Table 4 levels according